-The organisation will plan capital renewal and replacement projects to meet level of service objectives and minimise infrastructure service risks by:
+The Council will plan capital renewal and replacement projects to meet level of service objectives and minimise infrastructure service risks by:

-- Planning and scheduling renewal projects to deliver the defined level of service in the most efficient manner, - Undertaking project scoping for all capital renewal and replacement projects to identify: - the service delivery 'deficiency', present risk and optimum time for renewal/replacement, - the project objectives to rectify the deficiency,
+- Planning and scheduling renewal projects to deliver the defined level of service in the most efficient manner, - Undertaking project scoping for all capital renewal and replacement projects to identify: - the service delivery 'deficiency', present risk and optimum time for renewal/replacement, - the project objectives to rectify the deficiency, - the range of options, estimated capital and life cycle costs for each options that could address the service deficiency,

-- the range of options, estimated capital and life cycle costs for each options that could address the service deficiency, - and evaluate the options against evaluation criteria adopted by the organisation, and - select the best option to be included in capital renewal programs, - Using 'low cost' renewal methods (cost of renewal is less than replacement) wherever possible, - Maintain a current infrastructure risk register for assets and service risks associated with providing services from infrastructure assets and reporting Very High and High risks and residual risks after treatment to management and Council, - Review current and required skills base and implement workforce training and development to meet required construction and renewal needs, - Maintain a current hierarchy of critical assets and capital renewal treatments and timings required , - Review management of capital renewal and replacement activities to ensure Council is obtaining best value for resources used.
+- and evaluate the options against evaluation criteria adopted by the organisation, and - select the best option to be included in capital renewal programs, - Using 'low cost' renewal methods (cost of renewal is less than replacement) wherever possible, provided ongoing maintenance costs do not outstrip costs or downtime V's capital costs of new equipment. - Maintain a current infrastructure risk register for assets and service risks associated with providing services from infrastructure assets and reporting Very High and High risks and residual risks after treatment to management and Council, - Review current and required skills base and implement workforce training and development to meet required construction and renewal needs, - Maintain a current hierarchy of critical assets and capital renewal treatments and timings required, - Review management of capital renewal and replacement activities to ensure Council is obtaining best value for resources used.